RanjaniAnjurVenkatraman/Wildfire_Analysis/README.md

 <img src="https://i.pinimg.com/564x/b7/d0/c7/b7d0c7a71dc28b1d1ffe1f9a3e48285d.jpg" width=600 align=center> <br>

 ## Wildfires by Month: <br>
-Looking at the data grouped by month, We can clearly see that the number of wildfires in winter is relatively low and that it significantly increases in the summer, especially in June and July
+Looking at the data grouped by month, we can clearly see that the number of wildfires in winter is relatively low and that it significantly increases in the summer, especially in June and July

 <img src="https://i.pinimg.com/originals/83/c8/4d/83c84d102ec307e097a17e299e65bf51.jpg" width=600 align=center> <br>